Seaweed papers

 I am inspired by the beauty found in aquatic plant and macroalgae species, some living in the waters for a long time, and some originating from other waters and oceans across the earth—having traveled via various natural and human transportation methods.

-I work towards correct identification of seaweed and pondweed species, through changing lifecycles, seasons, and locations, and also research their ecological roles and human uses in the past and present.
+Organically I observe the changing lifecycles, seasons, and locations, and also research seaweed’s ecological roles and human uses in the past and present.
 I am continually surprised by what I find washed up through different times of the year.
 Along Rhode Island’s shores, I do find masses of seaweed blooms and ecologically troublesome species—results of human activity causing an imbalanced ecosystem.

 Weathering